ewradcliffe/Battleships/README.md

 Save as usual

-To commit changes, enter 'git add .' in the terminal and then enter 'git commit -m "summerise changes."
+To commit changes, enter 'git add .' in the terminal and then enter 'git commit -m "summarise changes."
 Once all changes are made use the command 'git push' to push changes to github.

 ##### To fork: